claucometa/ModelMySQLEF6/README.md

 # ModelMySQLEF6

-This is what you gonna see in Startup.Program file.
+This is what you gonna see in the main entrance Startup.Program.
 The code is self-explanatory.

     static void Main()
         {